Orcapt/orca-pip/docs/README.md

 ## Architecture

-Lexia SDK follows clean architecture with these layers:
+Orca SDK follows clean architecture with these layers:

 1. **Core** - Handler and session management
 2. **Domain** - Interfaces and models